 We could also think of getting our friends in the vada-pav business in Pune to start an extension counter to produce the stuff.
 Bereft of the gravitational forces, it will probably use much less oil to deep fry the vadas.

 I did think of the Misal too, but my scientist buddies here have warned me of the possibility of flying Farsan.
-Nuts on the ground are safer than one in the air, I am told.
+Nuts on the ground are safer than one in the air, Or, So I am told.

 Mind you, I did try and call my buddy Stephen for a few tips, but apparently he wasn’t in a mood to talk.
 In fact, I suspect the ISRO hasn’t keep him in the loop either.

 This is the perennial problem in our country.
 The real experts are those who are lurking in the shadows and never consulted.
 I shudder to think what will happen of these igloos, bereft of people like us working on this project.